 Within the oversight program, a strong system of data collection is likely the most important component to ensuring ongoing institutionalized compliance with Section 7 of the NVRA.
-Each office should collect and report to the state agency data each month on: the number of voter registration applications distributed to clients; the number of voter preference forms distributed to clients; the number of completed voter registration applications transmitted to election officials; the number of voter preference forms that contain a declination in writing; and the number of applications, re-certifications, renewals, and changes of address processed by the agency.
-Using technology to collect the data - by e-mail, web-based tracking system, or automatically through the computer system that guides benefits transactions-makes the process easy for local office staff and helps with accuracy in reporting and monitoring.
+Each office should collect and report to the state agency data each month on: the number of voter registration applications distributed to clients; the number of voter preference forms distributed to clients; the number of voter preference forms distributed to clients; the number of voter preference forms distributed to election officials; the number of voter preference forms that contain a declination in writing; and the number of applications, re-certifications, renewals, and changes of address processed by the agency.
+Using technology to collect the data - by e-mail, web-based tracking system, or automatically through the computer system that guides benefits transactions-- makes the process easy for local office staff and helps with accuracy in reporting and monitoring.
 The State NVRA Coordinator and the chief election official should review this data on at least a monthly basis, follow up in offices where the data suggests there may be compliance problems, and implement corrective action plans for those offices found to be neglecting their NVRA responsibilities.